zhenga8533/bbvw-wiki/docs/pokemon/nidoran-m.md

 ### Tutor Moves

-Nidoran-M cannot learn any moves from tutors.
+Nidoran M cannot learn any moves from tutors.